splunk/public-o11y-docs/gdi/get-data-in/application/ruby/instrument-ruby.rst

             c.use_all() # activates all instrumentation
         end

 #.
-Change the endpoint that the application sends data to by updating the environment variables.
+Set the endpoint to Splunk Observability Cloud and send data using the grpc protocol.
 Use the following commands:

     .. code-block:: bash